Hyperbolic Geometry of Superstring Perturbation Theory: Matrices for Fenchel-Nielsen Coordinates

 \subsubsection{Differential Form on Sections of $\widehat{\mathcal{P}}_{g,n}$}

 Let us discuss the construction of tangent vectors on a section of $\widehat{\mathcal{P}}_{g,n}$ where choosing a section corresponds to a specific choice of local coordinates.
-We can move along a section by changing the moduli parameters.
+Changing along a section corresponds to changing the moduli parameters while keeping the local coordinates around the punctures fixed.
 Therefore, in order to construct a $p$-form on a section of $\widehat{\mathcal{P}}_{g,n}$, we need to consider only those tangent vectors that give rise to variations of moduli parameters.

-Consider a genus-$g$ Riemann surface $\mcal{R}$ with $n$ punctures.
-Let us divide $\mcal{R}$ into $2g-2+2n$ patches, where $n$ patches are obtained by considering small disks $D_i$s around the $n$ punctures, and $2g-2+n$ remaining patches are pairs of pants obtained by pair-of-pants decomposition of $\mcal{R}-\sum_iD_i$.
-We denote the local coordinate on the m\textsuperscript{th} patch by $z_m$.
-Since there are $3g-3+2n$ number of interfaces between these patches ($n$ interfaces between the disks and the remaining pairs of pants, and $3g-3+n$ interfaces between the pairs of pants).
+\newl Consider a genus-$g$ Riemann surface $\mcal{R}$ with $n$ punctures.
+Let us divide $\mcal{R}$ into $2g-2+2n$ patches. $n$ patches are obtained by considering small disks $D_i$s around the $n$ punctures.
+The remaining $2g-2+n$ patches are pairs of pants obtained by pair-of-pants decomposition of $\mcal{R}-\sum_iD_i$.
+We denote the local coordinate on the $m$\textsuperscript{th} patch by $z_m$.
+Since there are $3g-3+2n$ interfaces between these patches ($n$ interfaces between the disks and the remaining pairs of pants, and $3g-3+n$ interfaces between the pairs of pants).
 We thus have $3g-3+2n$ number of transition functions.
 As a result, tangent vectors of $\pcab$ constructed using the idea of Schiffer variation will have $3g-3+2n$ number of components.

-Denote the real coordinates of the moduli space of genus-$g$ Riemann surface with $n$ punctures by $(\mfk{t}^{(1)},\cdots,\mfk{t}^{(6g-6+2n)})$.
+\newl Denote the real coordinates of the moduli space of genus-$g$ Riemann surface with $n$ punctures by $(\mfk{t}^{(1)},\ldots,\mfk{t}^{(6g-6+2n)})$.
 Assume that the $m$\textsuperscript{th} and $n$\textsuperscript{th} coordinate patches have a non-empty intersection along the contour $C_{mn}$ runs between them.
-For the $(3g-3+2n)$-tuple vector field $\vec{v}_{k}=\left(\cdots,\frac{\partial z_m}{\partial \mfk{t}^{(k)}} \Big|_{z_n},\cdots\right)$ corresponding to the variation in the $\mfk{t}^{(k)}$ moduli, $b(\vec{v}_k)$ defined in \eqref{bv} is given by
+For the $(3g-3+2n)$-tuple vector field $\vec{v}_{k}=(0,\ldots,0,\frac{\partial z_m}{\partial \mfk{t}^{(k)}}\big|_{z_n},0,\ldots,0)$ corresponding to the variation in the moduli $\mfk{t}^{(k)}$, $b(\vec{v}_k)$ defined in \eqref{bv} is given by

 where the sum over $(mn)$ denotes the summation over the number of overlaps between coordinate patches.
-Then, the change in the local coordinates $z_m$ and $z_n$ under a change in the moduli $\mfk{t}^{(k)}$ are related as follows \cite{Polch1}
+Then, the change in the local coordinates $z_m$ and $z_n$ under a change in the moduli $\mfk{t}^{(k)}$ are related as follows \cite{Polchinskivol011998}